Now we all have gained a lot of knowledge as to choosing the right set of tyres from the thread HERE

 To start off id like to point out a simple misconception.
 Ya ya, i know that most of you know this but id like to share this with people who don't.

 when you increase the size of your rims.
+Eg.

 when the rim size remains constant but either your tyre size changes or you buy better rubber of the same tyre size as well.
+Egs.

 YES People, this and the next point is specially for those of you who want to go in for those huge bling bling rims.
 Remember, huge rims and almost negligent rubber are a fad in other countries simply because their roads are super-smooth thereby giving VERY VERY pleasing aesthetics to the car and good handling.

 Our roads eat up suspensions for snacks, so you know how your butt will feel